Musculoskeletal tumors are a rare and diverse group of tumors. Benign bone and soft tissue tumors are 100 times more common than malignant tumors.

 With new chemotherapeutic drugs and regimens and as a result of advances in imaging and surgical techniques has improved the outcome for musculoskeletal tumors.

 Classification of Musculoskeletal Tumors

 Bone develops from primitive mesenchyme.
 From this, by differentiation, there develops a common immediate precursor to the fibroblast, the chondroblast, the osteoclast, and the fibroblast, to produce bone, cartilage, the absorption of bone or collagen.

 Therefore, within the same tumor widely different histological pictures are observed.

 In order to classify and to characterize particular tumor types it is important:

 - To identify the cytology of the tumor cell and its stroma as well as their degree of differentiation.

-- To observed the behaviour and growth of the tumor
+- To observe the behavior and growth of the tumor

-- True bone tumors- Arising from cells of mesenchymal origin, derived from a common ancestry and whose function is primarly skeletal bone formation
+- True bone tumors- Arising from cells of mesenchymal origin, derived from a common ancestry and whose function is primarily skeletal bone formation

-- Tumors arising from tissues normally in bone but not partcepating in bone formation.
+- Tumors arising from tissues normally in bone but not participating in bone formation.